IPESE/REHO/README.md

 # REHO
-Renewable Energy Hub Optimizer (REHO) is an open-source energy model suitable for the optimization of energy systems at building-scale or district-scale.
+Renewable Energy Hub Optimizer (REHO) is a decision support tool for sustainable urban energy system planning.

-It considers simultaneously the optimal design as well as optimal scheduling of capacities.
-It allows to investigate the deployment of energy conversion and energy storage capacities to ensure the energy balance of a specified territory, through multi-objective optimization and KPIs parametric studies.
-It is based on an hourly resolution.
+It is developed by EPFL (Switzerland), within the Industrial Process and Energy Systems Engineering (IPESE) group.

+REHO simultaneously addresses the optimal design and operation of capacities, catering to multi-objective considerations across economic, environmental, and efficiency criteria.
+Its MILP framework, multi-objective optimization, multi-scale adaptability, consideration of diverse end-use demands, and multi-energy integration drive informed decision-making for renewable energy deployment in urban areas.

+**Version 1.0 of the model.**

-## Install
+## Installation
 To run REHO, both AMPL and Python 3 needs to be installed.
-Further details can be found in the documentation : https://reho.readthedocs.io/en/main/.
+Further details can be found in the documentation.

 ## Licence
 Copyright (C) <2021-2023> <Ecole Polytechnique Fédérale de Lausanne (EPFL), Switzerland>